Other Sites of Interest

 The American Bar Association’s Commission on Mental and Physical Disability Law’s mission is "to promote the ABA's commitment to justice and the rule of law for persons with mental, physical, and sensory disabilities and to promote their full and equal participation in the legal profession."

 The Disability Rights Education and Defense Fund is a leading national civil rights law and policy center directed by individuals with disabilities and parents who have children with disabilities to advance the civil and human rights of people with disabilities through legal advocacy, training, education, and public policy and legislative development.

 The Patient Advocate Foundation provides effective mediation and arbitration services to patients to remove obstacles to healthcare including medical debt crisis, insurance access issues and employment issues for patients with chronic, debilitating and life-threatening illnesses.

-Advocacy for Patients with Chronic Illness, Inc. provides patients with free information, advice and advocacy services in areas including but not limited to the following: how to get your own medical records, how to get and keep health insurance, how to get health insurance coverage for particular treatments, drugs, and/or therapies, how to assert your rights under the Americans with Disabilities Act and the Family and Medical Leave Act, and how to ensure that schools accommodate students with chronic illnesses.
+The Jennifer Jaff Center, Inc. provides patients with free information, advice and advocacy services in areas including but not limited to the following: how to get your own medical records, how to get and keep health insurance, how to get health insurance coverage for particular treatments, drugs, and/or therapies, how to assert your rights under the Americans with Disabilities Act and the Family and Medical Leave Act, and how to ensure that schools accommodate students with chronic illnesses.

 The US Congress and Health Policy site provides an overview of how Congress functions and its role in shaping health policy.
 The site is one of KaiserEDU's tutorials, which are multimedia presentations on health policy issues, research methodology or the workings of government.